myIR, payments and more

 Taxpayer Rulings issues private, product and status rulings, which are the Commissioner's interpretations of the tax laws, and financial arrangement determinations which are formally binding on the Commissioner.

-The Adjudication Unit is part of the disputes resolution process.
+The Disputes Review Unit is part of OCTC and a key function it performs is adjudication reviews (a part of the disputes process).
 This process was designed so that tax disputes could be resolved at an early stage to reduce the number of litigated cases.

 Technical Services Unit is the contact point for people such as practitioners and taxpayers who wish to discuss general matters concerning binding rulings and the Office of the Chief Tax Counsel's activities.